Dynamic-Capital/theprojectarchive/README.md

 - `DO_DEPLOY_PATH` – Target path on the Droplet

 Optional assets can be served from a DigitalOcean Space; see `.env.example` for configuration.

+## Buildpack Deployment

+The site can be built and deployed using [Paketo Buildpacks](https://paketo.io/).
+The included `project.toml` configures the `paketo-buildpacks/nodejs-legacy` buildpack and pins Node.js to version `18.x`.

+When deploying to platforms like DigitalOcean App Platform, the `.do/app.yaml` file specifies the build command and output directory so the built assets in `dist/` are served.

+### Environment variables

+- `BP_NODE_VERSION` – Node runtime used during build (e.g., `18.x`).
+- `NODE_ENV` – set to `production` for optimized runtime behavior.